ibm-cloud-docs/logs-router/target-manage.md

 Only resources in your account are listed and selectable.
 To specify a resource in a different account, select **Specify CRN** under **Choose destination**.
 {: important}

-Complete the followinf steps to create a target:
+Complete the following steps to create a target:

 1. [Log in to your {{site.data.keyword.cloud_notm}} account](https://cloud.ibm.com/login){: external}.
 2. Click the **Menu** icon ![Menu icon](../icons/icon_hamburger.svg) &gt; **Observability**.